Visitors Since 2014

 Information about Miller's One-of-a-Kind Self-Propelled Pulling Sled -

-Professionally-built to be competitively pulled by ATVs, UTVs and all classes of garden pulling tractors, and with the use of an innovative and ingeniously designed automatic braking system (no ground-engaging grouser bar attached to the rear of the skidpan to "tear up" or gouge the pulling surface), this sled will effectively, smoothly and safely stop 4x4 UTVs.
+Professionally-built to be competitively pulled by ATVs, UTVs and all classes of garden pulling tractors, and with the use of an innovative and ingeniously designed automatic braking system (no ground-engaging grouser bar attached to the rear of the skidpan to "tear up" or gouge the pulling surface), this sled will effectively, smoothly and safely stop 4x4 UTVs and small wheel mini-rods.

 The rental of our top-of-the-line equipment includes: "Track Master" self-propelled pulling sled, weighing scale with a portable 4' x 8' platform connected to an accurate, large easy-to-read electronic digital display, and if needed, a professional P.A. amplifier sound system that's positioned on a table at the recorder's/announcer's stand.
 We also have a 10' x 10' pop-up canopy that provides shelter from the hot sun.
 And we furnish a convenient and accurate electronic digital distance measuring system with an easy-to-read sled distance monitor transmitter and a remote distance display receiver that's placed on a table at the recorder/announcer's stand.
 Although the P.A. amplifier sound system and remote distance display receiver can each operate off a 12 volt battery (we supply), they may require 120 volts of power.
 And with the electronic digital distance measuring system, unlike a laser or "rope and tape measure" methods of measuring, our sled doesn't need to be positioned at the same exact spot every time at the starting line.
 Our sled also has two filled fire extinguishers with quick and easy access, plus the ability to pull even the toughest killswitch!

 How to Set Up and Hold a Professional, Family-Friendly ATV, UTV and/or Local/Stock Garden Tractor Pulling Event -